lucas-munoz1/lucas-munoz1.github.io/README.md

       </div>
     </a>
     <div class="text-content">
-      <p>Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Praesent eget justo euismod, cursus enim in, faucibus velit.</p>
+      <p> Secondly, the Kaggle Housing data analysis project was completed in my Machine Learning class during March of 2023, where I was given a dataset containing house sale prices and physical characteristics, and I was tasked with cleaning, and modeling the data.</p>
     </div>
   </div>
 </div>

-This portfolio showcases two projects completed during my undergraduate studies.
-The first project, the Ecommerce Analysis Engine, was started in November 2023 as an effort to incorporate data-driven decisions into a potential ecommerce business.
-Secondly, the Kaggle Housing data analysis project was completed in March of 2023, and involved a housing dataset from Kaggle, where I was tasked with predicting housing prices based on physical attributes of a house.

 # Ecommerce Product Analysis Engine {#engine}
 ## Summary {#summary1}